vinayak-mehta/present/README.md

 `present` is built on [asciimatics](https://github.com/peterbrittain/asciimatics), and it works with `Python>=3.7`.

+Check out the [Gallery](https://present.readthedocs.io/en/latest/gallery.html) to see what everyone is making with `present`!

 ## Installation

 You can simply use pip to install `present`: